tobypatterson/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 Now lets compare weekdays to weekends.
-To do this, we need to determine if an observation was made on a weekend or weekeday, then plot the data using this new variable as a facet.
+To do this, we need to determine if an observation was made on a weekend or weekday, then plot the data using this new variable as a facet.

 ```r